-We aim to describe the neuronal pathways involved in magnetic orientation in mammals.
-In which brain regions is magnetic information processed?
+The Max Planck Research Group Neurobiology of Magnetoreception studies the neuronal pathways involved in magnetic orientation in mammals.
+Which brain regions process magnetic information?
 How are the different parameters of the Earth's magnetic field encoded?
 Where and to which degree is magnetic information integrated with other senses?
 Ultimately, we hope that knowledge on the central neuronal networks of the magnetic sense will reveal the location and nature of the primary receptors cells, the magnetoreceptors.
 So far, these have not been identified in any species.

 We hope that our work will gain insights into the neuronal machinery that enables animals to detect magnetic fields.
 An understanding of how mammals detect weak magnetic fields promises advances in the auspicious field of magnetogenetics and provides the missing mechanistical basis to assess and predict effects of man-made electromagnetic fields on vertebrates.
 For example, electromagnetic fields from power lines have been suggested as a potential cause of human cancer, but such claims lack any mechanistical basis.
 Our work also aims to get us into a better position to judge the detrimental effects of man-made magnetic fields on mammals.